Find Grad Schools

 88% Women

 Western Governors University tops the list of the most popular school in the U.S. for curriculum majors who are seeking their master's degree.
 Each year, around 147,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,710 per year, while in-state graduate students, on average, pay $8,302 per year.
+The average in-state tuition for full-time undergraduates is $7,404 per year, while in-state graduate students, on average, pay $7,765 per year.
 During the most recent year for which we have data, 2,690 people received their master's degree in curriculum from WGU.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 88% were women.
-Those who complete their master's degree in curriculum at Western Governors University make a median salary of 55,178.
+Of these students, 88% were women and 14% were members of underrepresented racial-ethnic groups.

 #2